 canyonwalker: wiseguy (Default)

 I posted 70 journal entries in December.
 At an average of nearly 2.3 posts/day that's well over my stretch goal of 2/day.
 It was one of my bloggiest months since January 2024.
 Blogging about the trip my wife and I took to Panama— which I haven't even finished catching up on yet—was a big part of that blogginess but not all of it.
 Even earlier in the month I was averaging 2 posts/day, mostly through writing about Breaking Bad as I was watching it via our new Netflix subscription.
 That's also not done... but at least I'm not backlogged on it.
 I've got two more episodes to watch.

-For the year in full I write 707 journal entries.
+For the year in full I wrote 707 journal entries.
 That averages out to a bit over 1.9/day... just short of my stretch goal.
 It's down from my 2023 tally of 760 (2.08/day) and even 2022's total of 765.
 I was off my pace at various times this year as I struggled for motivation in writing.
 Nearly nobody I know writes journals anymore.
 They've all moved to Discord (mostly) and Facebook (some).
 Those tools certainly have their place, but that place involves short messages, 1-2 sentences at a time.
 I still prefer to think— and express myself— in longer form.

+canyonwalker: wiseguy (Default)